jangyyoung/Decentralized-Noise-Handling-in-Medical-Imaging/README.md

 ## 🏗 System Architecture
 The proposed method utilizes an encoder-decoder framework specifically optimized for federated reconstruction tasks.

+## 📎 Citation
+If you use this work, please cite the corresponding paper (to be added).

 <img src="fig 1.PNG" alt="architecture" width="800">

 ## 📊 Experimental Results